Rigonkmalk/support_debug_archive/README.md

 ## How to update ?

-Execute the same steps as for the intallation except for 1,3,5; you can skip those.
+Remove the foalder ``~/support_debug_archive`` created upon install and execute the same steps as for the intallation except for 1,3,5; you can skip those.

 ## Log